Bambu Spares Storage Box Build Guide

 Step 7 - The Case Label

 This one is hardly a step, but I did not want to leave it out.
 The case has a label frame on the front near the handle.
 To install the label, first check the orientation of the label.
 It may help to close the case before installing the label, which will make the orientation obvious.
 Check that the holes in the case are free of blobs and that the posts on the label are also free of blobs.
-Then just press it in place, until all three posts snap in place.
+Then just press it in place, until the posts snap in place.

 Step 8 - Install the Gasket (if using the Top with a Gasket)

 I did not take pics of this step, but the gasket snaps into place in the top.
 As before, make sure there are no blobs or other pieces in the groove where the gasket goes (or on the gasket), before attempting to install it.
 To press the gasket in place, I found that the blunt end of a sharpie marker worked well as a tool to seat it.
 I also used some clear silicon sealant (specifically Gorilla Clear Silicone Sealant), in the groove prior to installing the gasket, which I applied with a cotton swab.
 The silicone is optional, but I think it may help, since there are always gonna be imperfections in a 3D printed part (which the silicone can help fill).
+These however, are not waterproof cases.
+In testing I found that water will often get into the cases either from the gaskets (which are usually a stiff 95A TPU), or simply by oozing through the tiny gaps between layers in a 3D print.
+Possibly printing a solid case (100% infill), and using a very soft TPU may help, but I've not been able to achieve anything more than water resistance.
+Really though, if your 3D printing tools are underwater, you probably have bigger problems.

 Thats It, Enjoy Your Bambu Labs Spare Parts Case!